310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 {% endbubble %}

 {% bubble Chiaki smilesoft %}
 And the matter of fact is, yes — I really am impressed.
 Mhm, you’ve grown up so much, Nagumo.
-You’re a worthy hero of justice of your own.
+You’re a worthy ally of justice of your own.

 —But unfortunately, there are four other heroes here besides you.
 {% endbubble %}